 (b) More often than every six months, when required on the basis of reliable information obtained by the Department or provider about actual or anticipated changes in an individual's circumstances and ability to pay for the service(s).

-(2) Upon each redetermination of eligibility the Department (or provider) shall give notice to the recipient of the results of said redetermination.
+(2) Upon each redetermination of eligibility the Department (or provider) shall give notice to the recipient of the results of the redetermination.
 Whenever the recipient is found ineligible for services or whenever services are being reduced or terminated, the notice shall be in writing, and shall conform to the requirements set forth in 110 CMR 8.00.

 4.08: Sliding Fee for Services

-All Department services may be subject to a sliding fee as established by the Department, except for the following services:
+All Department services may be subject to a sliding fee as established by the Department, except for

-(1) Information and referral services.
+Information and referral services.

-(2) Family planning services to persons under 18 years of age.

 4.08A: Fees for Voluntary Substitute Care Services

-(1) The Department will assess a fee when it determines that a child will be entering out-of-home care on a voluntary basis.
+(1) The Department may assess a fee when it determines that a child will be entering out-of-home care on a voluntary basis.
 The fee will include a portion based on the family's income and a portion based on an amount equal to 75% of the child's Supplemental Security Income (SSI)

 benefit, 75% of the child's Title II benefits, and/or an amount equal to 75% of the child's adoption or guardianship subsidy, if the child receives SI benefits, Title II benefits, or an adoption or guardianship subsidy.
 Guardians will not be subject to the income based portion of the fee.
 The fee for services will never exceed the actual cost of services.

 No fee will be charged to any family whose income is at or below 150% of the federal poverty level as revised annually and published by the United States Department of Health and Human Services in the Federal Register.
-When determining whether a family's income falls at or below 150% of the federal poverty level the federal poverty levels for each size family will be used.
+When determining whether a family's income falls at or below 150% of the federal poverty level, the federal poverty levels for each size family will be used.

 The fee for substitute care services will be calculated as follows: